4xx404/BrutoNova/README.md

     webBrute - Website directory brute force tool, use with or without an extension.
     hashDB - Since MD5 encryption is irreversible, the MD5 Database enables you to store plain text strings & their equivalent hashed string for fast offline search.
 You can also hash a full wordlist & update it into the database.
 The database already includes the top-10000 wordlist.

-I intend to add more hash types in future updates.
+I intend to add more hash types & brute force tools in future updates.